immunochomik/speechmatics-dev-portal/e2e/README.md

 Apart from the Playwright config file, all files related to end-to-end testing sit in the `./e2e` folder.

-When you run a set (or subset) of tests using either one of the methods above, an output folder called `testOutput` will be created in the `./e2e` folder.
+When you run a set (or subset) of tests using either one of the methods above, an output folder called `test-output` will be created in the `./e2e` folder.

-The structure of `testOutput` folder is as follows:
+The structure of `test-output` folder is as follows:

-* `testOutput`<br>
+* `test-output`<br>
   *A parent folder for all outputs produced during test execution.*
   * `report`<br>
     *This folder contains the test report as an index.html file — open this file with any browser.*